 What is pay equity?

-Tying it to the gender pay gap: adjusted vs. unadjusted
+Tying it to the gender pay gap: Adjusted vs. unadjusted

 Do you know the difference between your adjusted pay gap and your unadjusted pay gap?
 Here’s a quick refresher in case you need it:

-• Your unadjusted gender pay gap is the overall difference in hourly pay between all men and all women across an organisation (or a country).
+- Your unadjusted gender pay gap is the overall difference in hourly pay between all men and all women across an organisation (or a country).

-• Your adjusted gender pay gap is the difference in pay between men and women holding the same role at the same location.
+- Your adjusted gender pay gap is the difference in pay between men and women holding the same role at the same location.

-In other words, a company’s adjusted pay gap is related to pay equity, whereas its unadjusted pay gap is more related to pay equality.
-While your adjusted gender pay gap is a pure compensation metric, your unadjusted pay gap is a bit more complicated.
+In other words, a company’s adjusted pay gap is related to pay equality, whereas its unadjusted pay gap is more related to pay equity.

 There are a lot of reasons why women might earn less than men on average within an organisation, even if that organisation is committed to equitable pay.